 If Windows 10 has trouble booting and Startup Repair can’t fix the problem, it’s worth trying the Bootrec.exe tool in Command Prompt to fix boot records.

 Making changes in the UEFI firmware or the BIOS of your Windows 10 PC or device can be necessary to make the system usable again.
 The recovery drive offers a way to access the UEFI or BIOS.
 In the “Advanced options” screen, click or tap “UEFI Firmware Settings.”

 Next, click or tap Restart to start the process.

 After the restart, your PC or device loads the BIOS or UEFI settings where you can make changes.

-The Windows 10 recovery drive is an essential tool for the troubleshooting of a system with crashes and problems.
+The Windows 10 recovery USB drive is an essential tool for the troubleshooting of a system with crashes and problems.
 When Windows 10 fails to start or work correctly, the recovery drive gives you options to fix your problems.
 Try it out, see how it works, and let us know about your experience with the Windows 10 recovery drive.
 Did it manage to help you fix your problems with Windows 10?